aasthadua123/gridnet/README.md

 > This is a social networking framework designed from the ground-up using node, mongo and the front end is designed in Angular 6.

-## How To

-> Allowed values for Cross Origin - List / All.

-> Set up a database.

 ## Commands

 > start -> Start the server in development mode.
 Args can be testing and production.